careerbuilder/DataScienceAPIDocumentation/Geocoding.md

 #Place Id Requests

 The service also accepts Google Place Id's as a means to retrieve goeographic information.
 Requesting a location using a Google Place Id requires that a request only contains the Place Id and a culture param if language specification is desired.
-Additional location parameters will result 400 response in this kind of request.
+Additional location parameters will result in a 400 response in this request.

 ----------------------------
 #Request Structure